Space API Reference

 async status(): Promise<{ ahead: number // Number of local commits not yet pushed behind: number // Number of remote commits not yet pulled last_pushed_at: string last_pulled_at: string}>Example:

-Section titled “pull()”Pull changes from the remote server and apply them to the local space.
+Section titled “pull()”Pull the latest changes from the remote repository.

-Section titled “push()”Push local changes to the remote server.
+Section titled “push()”Push local commits to the remote repository.

 async clone(remoteLogId?: string): Promise<void>Parameters:

-Section titled “info()”Get detailed information about the Graft state, such as snapshot size, page counts, and version info.
+Section titled “info()”Get information about the current Graft repository.

 Section titled “audit()”Audit the local database against the remote state to check for consistency and integrity issues.